 Project work is built into our degrees from the beginning, allowing you to start developing your research skills.

-In the final year of your BSc, you'll tie your scientific skills together with an in-depth research project and dissertation.
+In the third year of your BSc, you'll tie your scientific skills together with an in-depth research project and dissertation.
 Working in a team, you'll go from a concept, through all the research and analytical stages, to produce a written report of your findings.
-If you do one of our research-intensive integrated masters degrees, you'll get to do an even bigger project in final year.
+If you do one of our research-intensive integrated masters degrees, you'll get to do an even bigger project in fourth year.

-All of our Biology, Ecology and Conservation Biology, Plant Sciences and Zoology students get to go do a field course between second and third year.
+All of our Biology, Ecology and Conservation Biology, Plant Sciences and Zoology students have the opportunity to do a field course between second and third year.
 We give you a choice of fascinating habitats to explore, from dramatic landscapes in remote corners of the globe, to complex ecosystems operating right under our noses.

 But you won't have to wait until then to get out in the field - there's also lots of field work built into the rest of your degree.
-All of our students spend the first week of first year on a field trip exploring Sheffield's green spaces, and there are regular visits to zoos, aquariums and nature reserves.
+These students spend time in the first week of first year on a field trip exploring Sheffield's green spaces, and there are regular visits to zoos, aquariums and nature reserves.

 Talking the Talk: Getting Science on Film

 Many of our students are inspired to study biology by seeing the natural world captured on screen.
 Our Talking the Talk: Getting Science on Film module gives Biology, Ecology and Conservation Biology, Plant Sciences and Zoology students the chance to make your own factual science documentaries, with support and advice from professional filmmakers.

 Science communication is a popular career route for many of our graduates and this is just one way that you'll be able to gain experience in this area.